Overview - Creating Skins for mojoPortal

 /Data/sites/[SiteID]/skins folder.
 This keeps skins separate for each site in a multisite installation.
 When new sites are created the default set of skins from

 /Data/Sites/[new site id]/skins Any custom skins added later only need to be added to the site-specific skin folder unless you want to share them with other sites.

 What you need to know before you start editing a skin

-When you reset the skin guid and then refresh the web browser it will relaod all of the CSS.
+When you reset the skin GUID and then refresh the web browser it will reload all of the CSS.

 Debugging CSS Problems

 By default, the mojoPortal CSS Handler combines and minifies all the CSS files listed in your style.config file.
 So viewing the CSS directly by URL it can be difficult to see what is going on with the CSS.